sherryyyu/ibm-wmla-python-client/examples/mnist_example/mnist/README.md

-# README of model pingpong
+# README of MNIST MODEL

 ## Summary

-This is a pingpong test which could be used for EDI networking performance test.
+This is a MNIST model that classifies hand-written digits.

 ## Input